 [Anastacia]Talking to people in your field is the most effective way to learn about the myriad of options that you might not even consider.
 But do not set out on a round of networking looking for a job, look for ideas and knowledge instead!

-[Carlos] Candidates should knock as many doors as possible.
+[Carlos] Candidates should knock on as many doors as possible.
 It is important that they can compare and decide what is best for them.
 There are many options available: Traditional job boards, niche job boards, recruitment agencies, Linkedin, universities careers area, multinationals internship programs… I think a curious candidate should be in a few of these places at the same time.

 [Anastacia] Read and remember about the authors and screenwriters who were rejected by dozens and dozens of studios and publishers, only to produce a best-seller or block-buster in the end.
 Perseverance coupled with reflecting and learning from your experiences always leads to results.
-Sometimes your end-goal will evolve in the process as you grow, but it will surely take you to a better place.
+Sometimes your end goal will evolve in the process as you grow, but it will surely take you to a better place.
 Just keep showing up!

 [Carlos] Job searching is in a way a process to explore yourself and find out what you really want to do in life.
 Internships are a great way to discover things about yourself and to try different things.
-We are asked to choose which path we want to follow very early in life but we need to keep exploring until we find what we like and where we can excel.
+We are asked to choose which path we want to follow very early in life, but we need to keep exploring until we find what we like and where we can excel.